Barbacoa is one of those iconic Mexican foods.

 - Combine the onions, carrots, potatoes, and soaked and drained garbanzo beans in a large raosting pan.
 Pour the beer and water over the top.
 Add the bay leaves and season with salt to taste; toss to combine.
 Place the roasting rack over the mixture.

-- For the meat: Preheat the over to 325 degrees.
+- Preheat the over to 325 degrees.

 - Unfold the banana leaves and arrange a few layers of them on the roasting rack, leaving a generous amound of overlap on the pan long sides for wrapping the meat (alternatively, you may use a few long pieces of aluminum foil).
 Place the meat on top of the leaves and use all of the marinade to cover it.
 PLace the avocado leaves, if using, on top of the meat, then fold the leaves over to cover the meat.
 If using the foil, poke a few small holes near the bottom edges to allow the meats juices to fall into the vegetable base below during cooking.
 The juices will natually fall through the spaces between the banana leaves.